-We love our students here at Be Studios, especially our monthly members.
+We love our students here at Be Fitness, especially our monthly members.
 Their passion for pole is such an inspiration to us as teachers!
 So each month we’ll be spotlighting a new student!

 How long have you been doing pole?